-In retrospect, it is a shame that I did not choose to properly analyse the freehand answers that were given (focusing instead on the quantitative survey data), as a quick glance at them now is telling: RSLAF was commended by a majority of DSOs for providing security to staff, securing quarantined homes, and running checkpoints (with a smaller number of respondents also expressing thanks for RSLAF's technical support and coordination in the response); the British Armed Forces was commended by a majority of DSOs for listening and communicating openly with them, for providing technical and logistical support, and also for providing equipment and funding.
-Various criticisms were also expressed: RSLAF was criticised by approximately half of DSOs for getting involved in the response too late and ending their support too soon and for not recruiting, training, or building capacity amongst civilian personnel; the British Armed Forces was critician personnel; the British Armed Forces was criticised by somewhat more than half of DSOs for not providing sufficiently comprehensive, sustained, or direct support to the response,v for not providing DSOs security in the field, and for not offering scholarships, adequate training, or capacity building to DSOs.
+In retrospect, it is a shame that I did not choose to properly analyse the freehand answers that were given (focusing instead on the quantitative survey data), as a quick glance at them now is telling: RSLAF was commended by a majority of DSOs for providing security to staff, securing quarantined homes, and running checkpoints (with a smaller number of respondents also expressing thanks for RSLAF's technical support and coordination in the response);630 the British Armed Forces was commended by a majority of DSOs for listening and communicating openly with them, for providing technical and logistical support, and also for providing equipment and funding.630 Various criticisms were also expressed: RSLAF was criticised by approximately half of DSOs for getting involved in the response too late and ending their support too soon and for not recruiting, training, or building capacity amongst civilian personnel;630 the British Armed Forces was criticised by somewhat more than half of DSOs for not providing sufficiently comprehensive, sustained, or direct support to the response,^v for not providing DSOs security in the field, and for not offering scholarships, adequate training, or capacity building to DSOs.630

 That I asked these questions suggests I understood the central role that the British and Sierra Leonean militaries had in Sierra Leone's Ebola response, and that I was curious to understand the degree to which ERWs considered those roles important and helpful or deleterious to their daily activities.
 That I considered the militaries' roles as sufficiently important to include them amongst only eight relevant groups for the DSOs to choose from is also telling (though, even in retrospect, this is more or less fair).
-Also notable is that I chose to commit one of only thirteen recommendations in my undergraduate thesis to call for response leaders to have "a strong history of C2"-a militarised term I first heard in Sierra Leone-and that "preferably" these leaders should have a civil-military background in addition to other expertise.
+Also notable is that I chose to commit one of only thirteen recommendations in my undergraduate thesis to call for response leaders to have "a strong history of C2"-a militarised term I first heard in Sierra Leone-and that "preferably" these leaders should have a civil-military background in addition to other expertise.472 v Several of these statements were quite direct, such as: they should have taken a leading role; they should have occupied all the districts and chiefdoms in the country; they should provide more support to all the pillars; and they could stay longer to see that the fight is over (various DSOs).631